Charleston Domestic Violence Lawyer

 - Harms a household member, or

-In addition to the three degrees of domestic violence listed above, South Carolina also has a law concerning more serious offenses against household members involving domestic violence of a high and aggravated nature.
+In addition to the three degrees of domestic violence listed above, South Carolina also has a law concerning more severe offenses against household members involving domestic violence of a high and aggravated nature.

 South Carolina Code of Laws § 16-25-65 states that a person commits the crime when: